What Is White Clover?

 In addition, the dense mat of white clover roots and stems can prevent water, air, and nutrients from reaching the soil below.
 This can further damage your lawn by preventing new grass seedlings from taking root and causing existing turfgrass to become stressed.
 White clover is also known to harbor lawn diseases, which can spread to your grass and cause even more damage.

-- AND OF COURSE, THE BEES!
+And Of Course The Bees!
 The flower of white clover is rich in nectar, which makes it a hotspot for bees to pollinate.
 While the presence of bees is certainly a welcomed sight to the environment as a whole, people who like to spend a lot of time on their lawns may not enjoy the uptick in bees and bugs all over the yard.

 How To Treat White Clover